ellamkoch/Pet-Kennel-Shell/README.md

 ### Files used
 -index.js

+### Bonus Features Implemented
+-Added a rename() method that allows changing the pet’s name dynamically.
+-Used template literals for cleaner output messages.
+-Added detailed console messages for each interaction, showing updated happiness after every action.
+-Commented code for clarity on object properties and method purposes.

 ### Testing
 After entering everything in per the directions, I used CodeRunner for testing.
 For my final output I had:
 -You played with Fluffy!
 Happiness is now 60.